Boron monofluoride: Ligand

 Working with BF as a ligand is difficult due to its instability in the free state.
 Instead, most routes tend to use derivatives of BF3 that decompose once coordinated.

 In a 1968 conference report, Kämpfer et al claimed to produce Fe(BF)(CO)4 via reaction of B2F4 with Fe(CO)5, but modern chemists have not reproduced the synthesis, and the original compound has no crystallographic characterization.
 The first modern demonstration of BF coordinated to a transition element is due to Vidovic and Aldrige, who produced [(\e{5}C5H5)Ru(CO)2]2(\m{2}BF) (with BF bridging both ruthenium atoms) in 2009.
 To make the compound, Vidovic and Aldridge reacted NaRu(CO)2(C5H5) with (Et2O)·BF3; the boron monofluoride ligand then formed in-place.

 Vidovic and Aldridge also developed a substance with the formula (PF3)4FeBF by reacting iron vapour with B2F4 and PF3.
 Hafnium, thorium, titanium, and zirconium can form a difluoride with a BF ligand at the low temperature of 6K.
 These come about by reacting the atomic metal with BF3.

 The first fully characterized molecule featuring BF as a terminal ligand was synthesized by Drance and Figueroa in 2019, by sterically hindering the formation of a dimer.
 In the molecule, boron is double-bonded to iron.

+FBScF2, FBYF2, FBLaF2, and FBCeF2 have been prepared in a solid neon matrix by reacting atomic metals with boron trifluoride.